Nights-Software/ns-docs/resources/garageSystem.md

 *Use the example below to understand the configuration of this resource!*

 * Set the LocationVehicleShowcase coordinates and heading first, this will show the marker and/or label for the garages.
-This is also the point where the camera points at.
-You can change these to your liking.
+This is also the point where the camera "looks" at.
 * Set the LocationVehicleCamPos coordinates somewhere close to the LocationVehicleShowcase coordinates.
-LocationVehicleCamPos is the coordinate where the vehicle will be showcased only for the local player.
+LocationVehicleCamPos is the coordinate where the vehicle will be showcased only for the player in vehicle preview.
 * Set the LocationVehicleSpawn coordinates where the vehicle should eventually spawn.

 ## Using [Discord API?](https://docs.ea-rp.com/resources/discordAPI/)